Nopeming Sanatorium

-The Nopeming Sanatorium is a former tuberculosis hospital and later nursing home located in Midway Township outside of Duluth, Minnesota, United States.
+Nopeming Sanatorium is a former tuberculosis hospital and later nursing home located in Midway Township outside of Duluth, Minnesota, United States.
 Nopeming roughly translates to "out in the woods" in the Ojibwe language.

 From 1957 to 1971, Nopeming operated both as a sanatorium and a nursing home for the elderly.
 In December 1971, it officially became the Nopeming Nursing Home.
 Funding issues and operating costs resulted in the facility's closure in 2002.
 The main building still exists, unoccupied and closed to the public.

 History

 Nopeming Sanatorium was the first of 13 county facilities to open under Minnesota's 1909 sanatorium law, opening its doors to the public on May 22, 1912.
 Located near Duluth, it served the state's largest county, St. Louis, which includes portions of the Iron Range.
 At the time, one person was dying from tuberculosis every other day in St. Louis County alone.

 The sanatorium was first called the St. Louis County Hospital.
 However, since patients were expected to pay a fixed portion of maintenance costs during their stay, the founders of the sanatorium wanted to avoid a name that would suggest patients were public or county charges.
 Rev. Frank Piquette, a missionary to the Chippewa tribe in Sawyer, Minnesota, first suggested the name "Nopeming," which roughly translates to "out in the woods" in the Ojibwe language.

 The first superintendent was Dr. Arthur T. Laird, who had previously studied at Trudeau Sanatorium in Saranac Lake, New York, where the sanatorium treatment for tuberculosis first originated.
 Dr. Laird remained at Nopeming until 1943 and was the facility's longest-serving superintendent.